Jagiroad: Etymology

-In ancient times, there was a war with the Kacharis and Jongal Balhu.
+In medieval times, there was a war between the Kacharis and Jungal Balahu.
 He was defeated and forced to retreat.
-The place where he stopped to drink the water of the Kalang, later became known as Raha.
-The place where he jumped into the Kalang and escaped is called Jagi.
-And thus, the place known as Jagiroad.
+The place where he stopped to drink the water of the Kolong river, later became known as Raha.
+The place where he jumped into the Kolong and escaped is called Jagi and the road to Jagi, a place in Morigaon, passes through this place.
+Thus, the place known as Jagiroad.

 Another theory suggests that the name may have originated from the word Jaglau, which means impossible or improbable in Dimasa Language.
 This theory is based on the belief that the area was once known for its cultural and intellectual activities, and the name Jagiroad may have been a reflection of this.
 Regardless of the origin, the name Jagiroad has become an integral part of the town's identity and history.

 Geography

 Jagiroad is a town located in the Morigaon district of Assam, India.
 It is situated on the southern bank of the Brahmaputra River, approximately 55 kilometers east of the city of Guwahati.

 The town has an elevation of around 52 meters above sea level and is situated in a region that is characterized by low hills and valleys.
 The area is part of the Brahmaputra Valley, which is known for its fertile alluvial soil and is one of the most productive agricultural regions in the country.

-The town is well-connected by road and rail to other parts of the state, with National Highway 27 passing through it.
-The nearest airport is Lokpriya Gopinath Bordoloi International Airport in Guwahati, which is approximately 60 kilometers away.

-The Brahmaputra River, which is one of the largest rivers in the world, plays a significant role in the town's geography and economy.
-The river provides water for irrigation and is used for transportation of goods and people.
-The river is also a popular tourist attraction, with several cruises and river tours available for visitors.